 IT Security Tips for Small Business

-Because IT and cybersecurity is such an IMPORTANT issue, we are promoting a series of IT security articles with useful tips to show you and your employees how to significantly improve your protection from being a victim of cybercrime.
+Because IT and cybersecurity are such an IMPORTANT issue, we are promoting a series of IT security articles with useful tips to show you and your employees how to significantly improve your protection from being a victim of cybercrime.
 Every business must make certain their employees are clear on how to appropriately use, handle and protect company data and devices.

 Every time we focus on one simple, specific action you can take to avoid a potential data breach.
-If you would like to receive these weekly articles via email, please subscribe to our newsletter.

 IT and Cybersecurity Tips Blog Archive

 The Economic Development Authority on July 10 formally rolled out an expansion of the Angel Investor Tax Credit program, an economic incentive aimed at enticing investors to back technology startups considering locations in New Jersey.
 The previous scheme provided a...read more

 With the reporting on cybersecurity events such as city-wide ransomware events or massive data breaches making the 6 o’clock news, the dark web has been thrust into the spotlight.
 But what exactly is the dark web?
 Is it part of the Internet with the lights off?
 Is it...read more

 New Jersey Institute of Technology (NJIT) will establish a new Institute for Data Science, focusing on cutting-edge interdisciplinary research and development in all areas pertinent to digital data.
 The institute will bring existing research centers in big data,...read more

 Newark Mayor Ras Baraka and New Jersey Institute of Technology President Joel Bloom used the occasion of the June 26 New Jersey Alliance for Action Inaugural Statewide 5G Construction/Smart Cities Conference to tout the technology infrastructure that wires the...read more